Wayne DuMond: Missouri crimes

 Following his 1999 parole, DuMond moved to Smithville, Missouri in August 2000, where he married Terry Sue, a member of a church group who visited him while he was incarcerated in Arkansas.
 On June 22, 2001, DuMond was arrested and charged with the September 20, 2000, rape and murder of Carol Sue Shields of Parkville.
 DuMond was convicted in the summer of 2003.

 He was found dead in his cell at the Crossroads Correctional Center in Cameron, Missouri, on September 1, 2005.
 DuMond had been suffering from cancer of the vocal cords.
 At the time of his death, charges were being prepared, but had not yet been filed, for the June 21, 2001, rape and murder of Sara Andrasek, who was in the early stages of pregnancy.
-Andrasek was murdered the day before DuMond's arrest for the murder of Carol Sue Shields.

 DuMond in the 2008 presidential campaign

-Wayne DuMond was the focus of a video which was called "devastating" and "absolutely brutal" by some in its impact on Huckabee's Presidential ambitions.
-In the video, Lois Davidson, mother of DuMond victim Carol Sue Shields, says, "If not for Mike Huckabee, Wayne DuMond would've been in prison, and Carol Sue would've been with us this year for Christmas."
+Wayne DuMond was the focus of a video which was called "devastating" and "absolutely brutal".